DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

     - For encryption, WEP uses the RC4 ALGORITHM
     - WEP is a “shared-key” protocol, requiring the sender and receiver to have the same key
     - WEP keys can be 40 bits or 104 bits in length
-    - The above keys are combined with a 24-bit “IV” (INITIALIZATION VECTOR) to bring the total length to 64 bits or 128 bits
+    - The above keys are combined with a 24-bit “IV” (Initialization Vector) to bring the total length to 64 bits or 128 bits
     - WEP encryption is not secure and can easily be cracked
     - WEP can be used for authentication like this: